GetFirefly/firefly/README.md

 ## Goals

-- Support WebAssembly as a build target
+- Support WebAssembly/embedded systems as a first-class platforms
 - Produce easy-to-deploy static executables as build artifacts
 - Integrate with tooling provided by BEAM languages
 - More efficient execution by removing the need for an interpreter at runtime